NicholasStrzelczyk/ELEC475Lab1/README.md

-# ELEC475Labs
+# ELEC475Lab1
-ELEC 475 Labs for Quinn and Nick
+ELEC 475 Lab 1 by Quinn and Nick